-For 34 years the British public, nay, the world, has basked in the gingerful glory of Prince Harry’s beacon of red hair.
-Redheads everywhere rejoiced that the Royal Family’s ginger gene came out to say “Hi” in the form of the prince, who is both proud of his gingerness as well as happy to accept banter from his big brother (ahem, Prince William, at least Harry has hair).
+The British public, nay, the world, continues to bask in the gingerful glory of Prince Harry’s beacon of red hair.
+Redheads everywhere rejoiced that the Royal Family’s ginger gene came out to say “Hi” in the form of the prince, who is both proud of his gingerness as well as happy to accept banter from his big brother.

 So it’s no surprise that the world (the gingercentric one, at least) was very much absorbed by Prince Harry’s wedding to Meghan Markle (which happened to take place on the same day as Redhead Day UK 2018, how great is that?!).
 And since then, the big question has been…